sarcophagus-org/archaeologist-service/test/README.md

 Update the values in: `/test/test_setup.yml`.

 The tests load the `test/test_config.yml`.
-The values in this file are pre-configured to work with the defaults in the Sarcophagus contracts.
+The values in this file are pre-configured to work with the values in the embalmer config file.
 You can update these values if you want to use a different arch private key, etc.

 `test/arweave.json` - This arweave wallet can be replaced if you want to use a different local arweave wallet for testing.